kubernetes/kubernetes/cluster/addons/registry/README.md

           hostPort: 5000
 ```
 <!-- END MUNGE: EXAMPLE ../../saltbase/salt/kube-registry-proxy/kube-registry-proxy.yaml -->

+When modifying replication-controller, service and daemon-set defintions, take
+care to ensure _unique_ identifiers for the rc-svc couple and the daemon-set.
+Failing to do so will have register the localhost proxy daemon-sets to the
+upstream service.
+As a result they will then try to proxy themselves, which
+will, for obvious reasons, not work.

 This ensures that port 5000 on each node is directed to the registry `Service`.
 You should be able to verify that it is running by hitting port 5000 with a web